kcudding/ecotheory.github.io/teach/structured_intro.md

   N.project[, i+1] <- X %*% N.project[,i]
 }
 ```
-With the population abundance in each stage, we can calculate the stage distribution in 2023:
+With the population abundance in each stage, we can calculate the stage distribution 14 years later (2023):

 ```r
 # Calculate the stage distribution for 2023